Lou Diamond Phillips: 1990s

-In 1990, he revisited the role of Jose Chavez y Chavez in Young Guns II.
+In 1990, Phillips revisited the role of José Chávez y Chávez in Young Guns II.
+He suffered a severe injury during the filming.
+Gunshots spooked the horse he was riding, resulting in Phillips being bucked off and dragged for 100 feet as his leg was caught in a stirrup.
+Phillips was emergency airlifted via helicopter to have surgery to repair his right arm which was broken in four places.

 In the mid-1990s, Phillips was a vocalist with the Los Angeles-based rock group The Pipefitters.

 In 1993, Phillips was among the guests on the Randy Travis television special Wind in the Wire.

 In 1996, Phillips made his Broadway debut as the King in Richard Rodgers and Oscar Hammerstein II's The King and I. Phillips won a Theatre World Award, and was nominated for both a Tony Award and a Drama Desk Award for his performance.

 In 1998, he starred as Cisco, the counterpart of the main character Melvin Smiley (played by Mark Wahlberg) in the comedy-action film The Big Hit.

 2000s

-He later featured a minor role in the TV sitcom George Lopez (2002–2004) as George Lopez's half-brother.
+Phillips later had a minor role in the TV sitcom George Lopez (2002–2004) as George Lopez's half-brother.
 He also played a role in the first season of the TV series 24 as secret government agent Mark DeSalvo, opposite former Young Guns star Kiefer Sutherland.

+In 2003, he starred in a cameo role with Harrison Ford and Josh Hartnett in an action-comedy film Hollywood Homicide.

-Phillips played the recurring role of FBI agent Ian Edgerton in the television series Numb3rs.
+Phillips played the recurring role of FBI agent Ian Edgerton in the television series Numbers.
 Edgerton is an FBI tracker and sniper who works as an instructor at Quantico FBI Academy when he is not working a case in the field.
 Phillips won the second season of the NBC reality series, I'm a Celebrity...Get Me Out of Here!, over pro wrestler Torrie Wilson.
-Phillips currently hosts the weekly series An Officer and a Movie on The Military Channel.
-This series features various theatrical World War II dramas, with discussion breaks during the film in which Phillips interviews members of the US military and intelligence communities about details of the events that inspired each film.

-In 2003, he starred in a cameo role with Harrison Ford in an action-comedy film Hollywood Homicide.

 On September 11, 2007, Phillips joined the touring troupe for Lerner and Loewe's Camelot in the role of King Arthur.

-Phillips had a recurring role as Colonel Telford in the Stargate Universe television series during its two-season run on the SyFy channel 2009-2011.
+Phillips had a recurring role as Colonel Telford in the Stargate Universe television series during its two-season run on the Syfy channel 2009–2011.
 He played the would-be commander of the Destiny expedition, who is left behind when an accident launches an unsuspecting crew into deep space.
 The commander works from Earth to bring the crew home, often coming into conflict with the shipborne command characters.